icon

 If all the above are usual determinants of your symptoms, choosing light sources without harsh flicker, blue light wavelengths, or extreme "noisy" brightness makes sense!

-As we'll see shortly, incandescent light bulbs (or their slightly brighter sister, the halogen light bulb) are the best light bulbs for sensitive eyes.
+As we'll see shortly, incandescent light bulbs are the best light bulbs for sensitive eyes.

 Not all incandescent or halogen light bulbs are made equal, however - if you or someone you love genuinely suffers from their sensitivity (or if the sensitivity includes eye strain primarily), trying a filtered version of incandescent light, like the Chromalux® light bulb, can make a big difference!